 Simulators

 Simulators imitate processes.
 Usually, simulators imitate physical processes in order to enable the influence of various factors (like user input) to these processes.
 As such, a simulator requires a model of the underlying physical process in order to ascertain the influence of the various factors.
 As models, simulators are geared towards certain tasks and have system borders - or scopes.
 For example, a simulation of a steam turbine might include thermodynamics from the steam flow but might not include calculations to ascertain the wear and tear of the various internal components during the simulated operation.
-However, some models - those geared towards evaluating mechanical failures - might include such factors into their scope and therefore their modelling.
+However, some models - those geared towards evaluating mechanical failures - might include such factors into their scope and therefore their modeling.

 In general simulators are simulating the physical processes and the influence actors (the active part of the control system) have on these processes.
 The process of measuring the physical variables, computing it and then sending a control signal to an actor is beyond the scope of these simulators.